Channichthyidae: Loss of hemoglobin

-The loss of hemoglobin was initially believed to be an adaptation to the extreme cold, as the lack of hemoglobin and red blood cells decreases blood viscosity, which is an adaptation that has been seen in species adapted to cold climates.
-In refuting this original hypothesis, previous analysis has proposed that the lack of hemoglobin, while not lethal, is not adaptive.
-Any adaptive advantages incurred by reduced blood viscosity are outweighed by the fact that icefish must pump much more blood per unit of time to make up for the reduced oxygen carrying capacity of their blood.
-The high blood volume of icefish is itself evidence that the loss of hemoglobin and myoglobin was not advantageous for the ancestor of the icefish.
-Their unusual cardiovascular physiology, including large heart, high blood volume, increased mitochondrial density, and extensive microvasculature, suggests that icefish have had to evolve ways of coping with the impairment of their oxygen binding and transport systems.
+Loss of hemoglobin was initially believed to be only an adaptation to the extreme cold environment, as the lack of hemoglobin and red blood cells decreases blood viscosity, which is itself an adaptation seen in other species adapted to cold climates.

+In refuting this original adaptive hypothesis, further analysis proposed that lack of hemoglobin, while not lethal, is not adaptive.
+Any adaptive advantages incurred by decreased blood viscosity are outweighed by the disadvantages that icefish must pump much more blood per unit of time to make up for the reduced oxygen carrying capacity of their blood.
+The high blood volume of icefish is itself evidence that the loss of hemoglobin and myoglobin alone was not advantageous for the ancestor of the icefish.
+Their unusual cardiovascular physiology, including large heart, high blood volume, increased mitochondrial density, and extensive microvasculature, suggests that icefish have had to evolve ways of coping with cold climates and the impairment of their oxygen binding and transport systems separately form their low iron environment.

-Recent research by Corliss et al. (2019) claims that the loss of hemoglobin has adaptive value.
-Iron is a limiting nutrient in the environments inhabited by the icefish.
-By no longer synthesizing hemoglobin, they claim that icefish are minimizing endogenous iron use.
+Recent research by Corliss et al. (2019) claims that the loss of hemoglobin has adaptive value to conserve iron which is a limiting nutrient in the environments inhabited by icefish By no longer synthesizing hemoglobin, they claim that icefish are minimizing endogenous iron use.
 To demonstrate this, they obtained retinal samples of Champsocephalus gunnari and stained them to detect hemoglobin alpha 3'f.
-They found expression of hemoglobin alpha 3'f within the retinal vasculature of Champsocephalus gunnari, demonstrating for the first time that there is limited transcription and translation of a hemoglobin gene fragment within an icefish.
-Because this fragment of hemoglobin does not contain any iron binding sites, the finding suggests that hemoglobin was selected against to conserve iron.
+They found expression of hemoglobin alpha 3'f within the retinal vasculature of Champsocephalus gunnari, demonstrating for the first time that there is limited transcription and translation of a hemoglobin gene fragment within an icefish, a hemoglobin gene fragment does not contain any iron binding sites.